 And getting into the digital advertising game is something experts say would give Google and Facebook a run for their money, in part because advertising is where the real money can be found.

-“For Amazon, advertising is going to be more profitable than its cloud business,” Jay Kahn, partner at Light Street Capital,
+“For Amazon, advertising is going to be more profitable than its cloud business,” Jay Kahn, partner at Light Street Capital, stated.

 CEO of ConversionPoint Technologies, Robert Tallack, agrees.

 “The massive online shopper base on Amazon has a wealth of first-party data,” he said.
 “That is something that will continue to grow in light of recent acquisitions, including Whole Foods.”

 Tallack also explained that the company has been working to get more brands to buy ads on its website.